 • The breath and independence of the ministry is a key strength and is maintained by a process of regular review of the needs and open discussion of those who might serve and complement the team.
-Two new trustees were appointed in 2019, with two also leaving the board.
+Two new trustees were appointed in 2019 (both under 40 and one female); two trustees also left the board that year.
+Jeremy McQuoid was elected as a new trustee in April 2020 and took over the chairmanship in August 2020.